 Below you will find information on selected questions in the field of venture capital.
-If you need advice, please contact one of our contacts in Hamburg, Berlin, Munich or Frankfurt.
+If you need advice, please contact one of our contacts in Hamburg, Berlin, Munich, Frankfurt or Cologne.

 In contrast to other investors, however, venture capital investors are often prepared to take a particularly high financial risk, since the expected profits in the event of success are regularly also high and they spread their risk accordingly by diversifying their portfolio.
-These conflicting interests need to be weighed against each other before a contract is concluded.
+These conflicting interests need to be weighed against each other before a contract is concluded in german practice.

 Meanwhile, the legislator has also recognized the great importance of a functioning venture capital scene for the development and growth of young innovative companies and, for economic reasons, is promoting venture capital through financing initiatives (KfW) and tax privileges for investors.

-"It's all about people" is often the blanket answer of VC financiers when the question of the basis of valuation is asked.
+"It's all about people" is often the blanket answer of VC financiers when the question of the basis of valuation is asked in german practice.
 Particularly in the start-up and venture capital sector, the greatest uncertainties in company valuation are to be found.
 The target companies of venture capital funds are young, rapidly growing, innovative and often technology-driven start-ups.

 For these reasons, the assessment of the personality of the founders and their competencies is usually the first priority in the investment decision of VC investors.
 Therefore, the founders are often referred to as the key assets of a start-up.

 - The subsequent financing is often already provided by professional VC investors.
-Early stage financing is usually intended to facilitate activities following product development, such as effective marketing.
+Early stage financing in german practice is usually intended to facilitate activities following product development, such as effective marketing.

 - Finally, after a later stage financing, the company can organize its growth and further expansion after initial operational success.
 The risk of the investors is much smaller with an engagement at this stage than in the stadiums where no economic success has been achieved yet.